HomieStart/SFD-Skin/README.md

 You can add players to your own custom skins.

-You just need to create a Skinprofile and add "XH-EZ-SK" (without quotes,without space) to the ID
+You just need to create a PlayerProfileInfo and add "XH-EZ-SK" (without quotes,without space) to the ID